The Catalan legislature

 Impositions

-Political clashes have also been recent.
-"At the end of Primo de Rivera's dictatorship, dicasteries of the Holy See sent insulting directives against Catalan to the Catalan Church," explains Duran.
-And in 1902, the Count of Romanones pushed through an order from the Spanish executive for catechism to be in Spanish, but de Riquer notes the call for "sensitivity" from the Holy See.
-The influential Catalans in the Vatican must also be taken into account: de Riquer mentions Cardinal Josep Vives i Tutó at the turn of the 19th and 20th centuries, and currently there are also some, like Father Jordi Bertomeu.
+Political encounters have also been recent.
+"At the end of Primo de Rivera's dictatorship, dicasteries of the Holy See sent the Catalan Church insulting directives against Catalan," explains Duran.
+And in 1902, Count of Romanones pushed through an order from the Spanish executive for catechesis to be in Spanish, but de Riquer notes the call for "sensitivity" from the Holy See.
+We must also consider influential Catalans in the Vatican: de Riquer mentions Cardinal Josep Vives i Tutó at the turn of the 19th and 20th centuries, and there are also currently some, like Father Jordi Bertomeu.

 Cargando